 Third, the specialist that performs your root canal can have the most profound impact on your cost with dental insurance.
 Your endodontist may or may not participate as an in-network provider.

 The cheapest root canal with insurance is always through an in-network practice.
-Therefore, always confirm that your dentist participates with your plan.
+Therefore, always confirm that your dentist participates in your plan.
 Do not ask if they “accept” XZY coverage.
 Go to the provider directory published by the issuing company and look for your endodontist by name.

 Using a non-participating provider could lead to these balance billing surprises.